 When a student is absent, arrives late, or leaves school early, the parent/legal guardian is requested to inform the school the morning of the absence.
 In addition the parent/legal guardian must provide an explanation of the absence in a written note, a fax, an e-mail, or via phone call within five days of the student's return to school.

-Excused absences include illness of the student, death in the immediate family, observance of a religious holiday, a court summons, a suspension or exclusion from school for health reasons, and family vacations (when approved in advance).
+Excused absences include illness of the student, pregnancy or parenting needs, death in the immediate family, observance of a religious holiday, a court summons, a suspension or exclusion from school for health reasons, and family vacations (when approved in advance).